AI2Phil/digame/docs/AUDIT.md

 # Platform Data Audit - Mock Data Replacement Tracking

-update /docs/AUDIT.md for stage of completion while preserving the structure and contents

 ## Overview
 This document provides a comprehensive audit of all pages, components, and sub-pages that currently contain mock data requiring replacement with database-driven content.
 This checklist enables tracking progress for production readiness completion.

 **Priority:** CRITICAL - Required for Go-Live **Priority:** Confirm that the platform is indeed using SQLAlchemy 2.0.23.
 Update the seeding script to use proper SQLAlchemy 2.0 ORM patterns instead of raw SQL.
-**Priority:** confirm the comprehensive menu includes page to this URL as a menu item NextJSComprehensiveNavigation.tsx
+**Priority:** confirm the comprehensive menu includes page to this URL as a menu item NextJSComprehensiveNavigation.tsx **Priority Approach:**
+This following approach ensures that all analytics features operate on consistent, queryable, and maintainable data rather than temporary in-memory mock samples.
+1. Enhance Sample Data for Historical Graphs and Predictive Features Using a Fully Database-Driven Approach.
+2. Enhance the API endpoints by eliminating all hardcoded sample data and instead using comprehensive datasets that are properly seeded into the SQLAlchemy 2.0 database.
+This will ensure that historical graphs and predictive features are powered by actual database-driven data, not static mock data.
+Specifically:
+3. Where a feature, update the predictions endpoint to retrieve historical data directly from the SQLAlchemy 2.0 database.
+4. Seed realistic historical data into the database to support meaningful and accurate predictions.
+Incorporate historical trends, seasonality, and other business-relevant patterns into the seeded data.
+5. Implement robust database queries through the ACO service to dynamically fetch the required data for analytics endpoints.
+6. Fully replace the current hardcoded implementation with a production-ready, database-driven solution for both historical visualization and predictive modeling.

-- **Remember**:-  Correction - we need to always create a Next.js page for our component since this is a Next.js application, not a React Router application, and so the navigation component needs to use the Next.js router (useRouter from next/router).
+- **Remember**:- we need to always create a Next.js page for our component since this is a Next.js application, not a React Router application, and so the navigation component needs to use the Next.js router (useRouter from next/router).
 **Priority:** ✅ **COMPLETED** - Database-Driven Analytics Implementation

 ✅ **MAJOR MILESTONE ACHIEVED**: Successfully implemented a fully database-driven approach for User Behavior Analytics, replacing all hardcoded sample data with real database queries and enhanced data generation.
 This implementation includes: